tarantool/doc/doc/getting_started/using_package_manager.rst

 #.
 Check if the default port the database instance will listen to is vacant.

-   In versions before :doc:`2.4.2 </release/2.4.2>`, during installation Tarantool may start a demonstrative global ``example.lua`` instance that listens to the ``3301`` port by default.
+   In versions before :doc:`2.4.2 </release/2.4.2>`, during installation the Tarantool packages for Debian and Ubuntu automatically enable and start the demonstrative global ``example.lua`` instance that listens to the ``3301`` port by default.
 The ``example.lua`` file showcases the basic configuration and can be found in the ``/etc/tarantool/instances.enabled`` or ``/etc/tarantool/instances.available`` directories.